 Metro published images showing Hawkins police cars in front of rubble and a large blue screen, hinting at a possible stand-off between the town and otherworldly creatures.

 Meanwhile, Mail Online recently shared shots from the set, showing Joe Keery (Steve), Natalia Dyer (Nancy), Maya Hawke (Robin), Sadie Sink (Max), and Priah Ferguson (Erica) gearing up for a fight scene.

 Read on for everything we know so far about Stranger Things season four.

 Stranger Things season 4 release date

-In March last year, David Harbour (Hopper) revealed during an Instagram Q&A that season four was “supposed to come out early next year”, but that the release date would “probably be pushed back” in wake of COVID-19.
+In March last year, David Harbour (Hopper) revealed during an Instagram Q&A that season four was originally “supposed to come out” in early 2021, but that the release date would be “pushed back” in wake of COVID-19.

 “There’s very few dates that are reliable,” he said.
 “It really is more of a ‘guesstimation’ on when we’re gonna be filming next, when we’re gonna be wrapping up, when release is gonna be, all that jazz because we still don’t know on day-to-day if we’re gonna be filming next week.”

 He added: “I should be filming like next month for a bigger chunk than I’ve had in a bit, but even though it’s coming up in about two weeks from now, I still don’t know an exact date.
 So because of that, there’s really no way to figure out when we’re gonna be wrapping.”

 Production has been underway for quite a while now, with some select scenes actually completed before the first lockdown until filming was halted as the pandemic spiralled out of control.